harshkhandeparkar/OpenFASOC/openfasoc/generators/gdsfactory-gen/README.md

 - Two Stage Operational Amplifier

 #### Via Stack Generator
-The only stand alone cell (cell factory which does not call other cell factories) in the glayout package is the via stack.
+The only stand alone cell (cell factory which does not call other cell factories) in the Glayout package is the via stack.
 Cell factories generally follow a similar programming procedure, so via stack provides a good introduction to the cell factory structure.
 Like all cells, via stack takes as the first argument a MappedPDK object.
 There are two other required arguments which specify the generic layers to create the via stack between; the order in which these “glayers” (another name for generic layers) are provided does not matter.
 There are also several optional arguments providing more specific layout control.
 To explain this cell, the following function call will be assumed:
 `via_stack(GF180_MappedPDK, “active”, “metal 3”)` OR  `via_stack(GF180_MappedPDK, “metal 3”, “active”)`
 Most cells start by running layer error checking.
 The via stack must verify that the provided MappedPDK contains both glayers provided and both glayers provided can be routed between.
 For example, it is usually not possible to route from “nwell” without an “n+s/d” implant, so if one of the layers provided is “nwell”, via stack raises an exception.
 Additionally, via stack must verify that all layers in between the provided glayers are available in the pdk.
 In this case, the required glayers are: “active”, “metal contact”, “metal 1”, “via 1”, “metal 2”, via 2”, and “metal 3”.
 For the passed MappedPDK (GF180), all required glayers are present, but in the case that a glayer is not present, via stack raises an exception.